 Where can I find public internet access in Waikiki?

-Both the International Marketplace and Royal Hawaiian Center have free public WiFi.
+Both the International Market Place and Royal Hawaiian Center have free public WiFi.
 You can also visit any Starbucks or McDonald’s location if you need WiFi.
-The Waikiki public library is another option.
+The Waikiki Public Library is also another option.

 How far is Waikiki Beach from downtown Honolulu?

-Here’s a chart of approximate drive times to other parts of Oahu:
+Here’s a helpful chart with approximate drive times within Oahu: